Work etiquette: Using technology

 According to Borae Jin and Namakee Park (n.d.), greater cell phone usage is linked to poorer social skills and more loneliness.
 Communicating via messaging, emails or phone calls should be the same as communicating in person, only, it’s not.
 Via instant messaging and emails people are able to think about a response.
 They are able to write out, analyze, and decide what they are going to say, taking as long as necessary, not forcing people to learn to think quick on their feet.
-In person communication is one of the most important parts of professional careers, especially with meetings and networking, and millennials are not efficiently learning these skills.
+In person communication is one of the most important parts of professional careers, especially with meetings and networking.

-Cell phone usage also affects work focus.
-It is impossible to multitask.
-Our brain just can’t function that way.
-According to Bob Sullivan and Hugh Thomson (2013), if you do two things at once, both efforts end up suffering.
-There was a study done where 3 groups were taking a test and the 1st group was not interrupted, but the other 2 were by a phone call or a text message.
-The interrupted groups answers were 20 percent less correct (Sullivan and Thomson, 2013).
-It is seemingly impossible to get through anything without a phone call, text message, or emails popping up.
-Spending time checking these notifications and the time taken to stop and start doing work distracts from getting work done on time.

-Not only are millennials constantly connected and feel anxious from not having their phone, they also feel anxious from not being able to check their social media to see what their peers are doing.
-This also affects cognitive load.
-40% of US employees feel doubtful about their ability to handle today’s job demands (Stajkovic, 2018).
-It creates stress, impacts anxiety and depression, and leads to a lack of confidence in the workplace.